+Enrichment Qualifications

-Enrichment Qualifications Extended Project Qualification (EPQ)
+Extended Project Qualification (EPQ)

-The Extended Project Qualifications (EPQ) are stand-alone qualifications that help students develop broader study and research skills, offering a route into further and higher education and employment.
-They are flexible and can be easily integrated to enrich your curriculum.
-Together, they offer students a way of acquiring sophisticated study skills and a route into Higher Education and employment.
+The Extended Project Qualification (EPQ) is a stand-alone qualification that help students develop broader study and research skills, offering a route into further and higher education and employment.
+It is flexible and can be easily integrated to enrich your curriculum.
 The EPQ is a student-driven qualification, giving them the freedom and responsibility to select topics and projects they are interested in.
-When completing a project qualification, students follow a clearly structured process: they plan, research their topic and create a product.
+When completing a project qualification, students follow a clearly structured process: they plan, research their topic, and create a product.
 The product of their project can be in one of three formats: